mschmulen/appAnalytics-iOS/README.md

 1. run or deploy companion server
 1. run the sample app

-## Sample SwiftUI App with localhosst server
+## Sample SwiftUI App with localhost server

 Demo and test app for testing swift analytics, configured to use `localhost` make sure and run the Companion server can be found at:

 1. Start the local companion server:  [https://github.com/mschmulen/appAnalyticsServer](https://github.com/mschmulen/appAnalyticsServer)
 1. Select the `AnalyticsSwiftUIExample` build target
 1. Compile and run in the local simuation

-## Documentation Notes

-install jazzy with:

-`[sudo] gem install jazzy`

-update `docs` with:

-`jazzy --min-acl internal --no-hide-documentation-coverage --theme fullwidth --output ./docs --documentation=./*.md`

 ## Usage